kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Freeze Policy

-If for any reason, you need more time to finish the lessons or reschedule your phone coaching for an indefinite period, please let us know.
+If, for any reason, you need more time to finish the lessons or reschedule your phone coaching for an indefinite period, please let us know.

-We did specify a six week period for the lessons however we would prefer to not implement a finished or not finished policy.
+We did specify six weeks for the lessons; however, we would prefer to not implement a finished or not finished policy.

 If you need more time, we will give you more time.

+If you have:

+- an emergency
-That being said, if you have an emergency, a conflict with your schedule, or any other commitment that will prevent you from continuing the lessons, please inform us so we can freeze your account.
+- a conflict with your schedule
+- any other commitment that will prevent you from continuing the lessons

+Please inform us, and we can freeze your account.

 ## Continue After Long Breaks

-To continue the lessons, you only need to send us a message and we will continue where you left off.
+To continue the lessons, you only need to send us a message, and we will resume where you left off.

-We keep a record of your info so you never have to worry that we'll forget about you.
+We keep a record of your info, so you never have to worry that we'll forget about you.

 ## Testimonials

-You may have noticed that our price is crazy cheap.
+You may have noticed that our price is crazy low.

-We are in the process of building a bigger reputation.
+We are in the process of building a more significant reputation.

 One reason why we offered the lessons at a really affordable price is we are collecting testimonials.

-When you get hired please let us know.
+When you get hired, please let us know.

 We enjoy reading these stories.